Kyle Shewfelt: Gymnastics career

-In 2006 Shewfelt made a comeback to the international scene, leading the Canadian team to a gold medal at the Commonwealth Games in Australia, collecting bronze on Floor and gold on Vault for himself.
+In 2006, Shewfelt made a comeback to the international scene, leading the Canadian team to a gold medal at the Commonwealth Games in Australia, collecting bronze on Floor and gold on Vault for himself.
 That same year, Shewfelt helped his team to a second-place finish at the Pacific Alliance competition.
 In the individual events, Shewfelt placed first on vault and floor.

-Next was the world championships in Denmark where Shewfelt led his team to a best ever team ranking (6th) and where he collected another world championship medal (bronze on floor exercise).
+Next was the world championships in Denmark, where Shewfelt led his team to a best-ever team ranking (6th) and where he collected another world championship medal (bronze on floor exercise).

 In August 2007, Kyle fractured both of his tibias in a fluke landing training for floor exercise just prior to the world championships in Germany.
 Withdrawing from the event, Kyle hoped to heal and get back into training in sufficient time to make a bid for the 2008 Summer Olympic team.

 After 11 months of intense rehab and recovery, Kyle was named to his third Canadian Olympic team.
 He was selected to represent Canada in Beijing after proving that he was in top form at a test competition capping a week-long training camp in Calgary.

-At the 2008 Beijing Olympics, Kyle competed in the preliminary artistic gymnastics round.
+At the 2008 Beijing Olympics, Shewfelt competed in the preliminary artistic gymnastics round.
 Shewfelt was unable to reach the top eight in either of his specialties (the cut-off for admission to the Olympic finals), finishing ninth in vault and 11th in floor.
 Shewfelt received the highest execution score (B score) for the two vaults he performed (9.75).
 After his exit from the Olympics, Kyle became a guest commentator on artistic gymnastics for CBC Television's Olympic coverage.

 On May 21, 2009, Shewfelt announced on his blog that he was retiring from competition.

 "After much thought and consideration, I have come to the decision that it's time to hang up the grips, put away the stinky gym shoes, remove the singlet, take my hands out of the chalk bucket and start embarking on new journeys," Shewfelt wrote.
 He would take on an ambassador role with Gymnastics Canada to promote this sport.

-Later life
+Post-gymnastics career

 During the 2012 London Olympics, he served as a gymnastics analyst for the CTV Television Network-led Canadian Olympic Broadcast Media Consortium.

 In 2018, he was working as a gymnastics coach.

 In 2021, he published an autobiography, Make it Happen.